 Our orthopaedic surgeons perform knee arthroscopy, knee and hip replacements, surgery for sporting conditions (including reconstructive surgery, shoulder, elbow and wrist surgery).
 They treat fractures, dislocations, joint disorders, back pain, foot disorders and skeletal defects.

-The pre-admission program ensures that our patients are well-prepared their upcoming for hip and knee replacement surgery and recovery after surgery.
+The pre-admission program ensures that our patients are well-prepared for their upcoming surgery and recovery after surgery.

 - removal of skin lesions and moles (including squamous cell carcinomas and melanoma)

 - cosmetic face and neck surgery (including full facelifts and eyelid surgery)